0xPARC/0xparc-intro-book/summer-notes-evan/src/0813-evan-talk.typ

 The point is that $M_(a,b,c)$ is _always_ going to equal zero if any of the variables are equal.
 That means we expect $det M_(a,b,c)$ will always at least have to be "divisible" by
 $(a-b)(a-c)(b-c)$, depending on what you mean by "divisible".
-The fact that the Vandermonde determinant has no additional "garbage" factors is, philosophically, means we can't compress the sizes of $f$, $g$, $h$ in a meaningful further way.
+The fact that the Vandermonde determinant has no additional "garbage" factors means, philosophically, we can't compress the sizes of $f$, $g$, $h$ in a meaningful further way.

 == Lagrange interpolation